drteresavasquez/intro-js-array-methods/README.md

 As we code along, make sure to take notes in the issue tickets that were created when you copied the repo so that you have something to come back to and reference at a later time.

-I will **NOT** be reviewing all the available array methods, and I will not go deeply into the algorithms.
+I will **NOT** be reviewing all the methods, and I will not go deeply into the algorithms.
 That is up to you and your learning as a software engineer.

 ## Let's look at what we got
 You will notice in the code, there are several directories with elements that make up the app.
 You are free to review those AFTER our class session, but they are not the focus of this learning.